Alternative ways to improve abdominal strength and core stabilization

 Movement: Forward and backward

-In place of the skateboards, you can use rowing machines just as good, although the skate boards will benefit you more as they bring a more advanced level of instability into the exercise, as both sides are worked 'independently.'
+In place of the skateboards, you can use rowing machines just as good.
+However, the skateboards will benefit you more as they bring a more advanced level of instability into the exercise, as both sides are worked 'independently.'

 Weights: Prone position

 NOTE: Moving the weights forward and backwards, places huge amounts of pressure on the lower back and abdominals.

-Start off by moving the weights forward and backwards with small movements.
+Start by moving the weights forward and backwards with small movements.
 Once this can be done without any discomfort, pull the weights more towards your abdominals than forward.
 This will place less stress on your back.
 The further forward you move the weights, the more stress is placed on, the lower back.

 Once again keep the hips parallel to the floor.